TABLE OF CONTENTS

 2.11 Are there persons from whom evidence cannot be obtained?

-Basically everybody is under the duty to give evidence, except for those who are entitled to the exemption (see answer to question 2.9).
+In principle, everybody is under the duty to give evidence, except for those who are entitled to the exemption (see point 2.9).

 2.12 What is the role of the judge and the parties in the hearing of a witness?
 Under what conditions can a witness be heard via videoconferencing or other technical means?

 Witnesses are heard and questioned by the court.
-The court hears each of the witnesses in the absence of the other witnesses summoned to appear at the same session who have not yet testified, except in the case of a party witness.
 Parties and their lawyers can also put questions to the witnesses.
 The court, of its own motion or at the request of one of the parties, may confront witnesses with each other and with the parties.
 After the witness has testified, the court may put questions to the parties and the parties may put questions to each other.

 The Dutch rules of evidence contain no specific provisions on videoconferencing.
 Dutch law does not exclude this procedure and there are no practical difficulties in carrying out videoconferencing.
 It is for the court to decide on this matter.